hallzy/tetris/README.md

 - Ability to restart after losing
 - Save highscores and show the high scores for a particular game sequence and start level
+- NES Tetris has a B-Mode.
+Consider adding that as well.